 For the near future, we know that Disney World planning is going to look a LOT different than what we have always known.

-There’s new terms to learn, new procedures to understand, and new rules to follow.
+There are new terms to learn, new procedures to understand, and new rules to follow.

-If you’re planning to visit the Walt Disney World Resort in 2020 or 2021, you’ve come to the right place.
+If you’re planning to visit the Walt Disney World Resort in 2021 or 2022, you’ve come to the right place.

 We’ve put together an easy-to-follow guide that will help you navigate all the changes in-store.